Textualize/textual/docs/api/await_remove.md

 ---

-This object is returned by [`Widget.remove()`][textual.widget.Widget.remove], and other methods which remove widgets.
+This object is returned by [`Widget.remove()`][textual.widget.Widget.remove] and other methods which remove widgets.
-You can await the return value if you need to know exactly when the widgets have been removed.
+You can await the return value if you need to know exactly when the widget(s) have been removed.
-If you ignore it, Textual will wait for the widgets to be removed before handling the next message.
+Or you can ignore it and Textual will wait for the widgets to be removed before handling the next message.

 !!! note